buildpacks/rfcs/text/0000-dont-trust-builders.md

 # What it is
 [what-it-is]: #what-it-is

-### Exporter Images
+### Ephemeral Exporter Images

-For every release of the lifecycle we will publish an `exporter` image to `docker.io/cnbs/exporter:<version>`, where `<version>` is the version of the lifecycle and the image that contains only lifecycle in a scratch image.
+When `pack build` executes and is provided the `--publish` flag, it will generate an ephemeral "exporter image" on the fly, by adding a single layer container the correct lifecycle to a scratch image. `pack` will then use this image to created the `analyze`, `restore`, and `export` containers. `pack` will clean up the image when the build completes.

-When `pack build` executes and is provided the `--publish` flag, it will use the `exporter` image to created the `analyze`, `restore`, and `export` containers.
+When generating exporter images `pack` will read the lifecycle version from the builder metadata and fetch the matching lifecycle version from the lifecycle github release assets.

-If the lifecycle version specified in a builder image does not match any known `exporter` image `pack build` will fail with a helpful message.
+If the lifecycle version specified in a builder image does not match any known lifecycle release, `pack build` will fail with a helpful message.

 ### `--trust-builder` Flag
 If `pack build` is run with the `--publish` and `--trust-builder` flag, then all lifecycle steps will be run in a single container.